EcoFlow Delta 2 vs Delta 3 – Which Should You Buy?

-This guide provides a clear, straightforward comparison of the two models, focusing on the differences that matter most in real UK use — including power output, battery life, charging speed, solar performance and everyday practicality.
+This guide compares the two models based on real UK use, including power output, battery lifespan, charging speed, solar performance and everyday practicality rather than just headline specs.

 This article is part of our wider Self-Sufficiency UK – Complete Resource Hub , where we cover solar generators, backup power options and practical ways to reduce reliance on the grid.